Lincoln Alexander: Post-secondary schooling and legal career

 After the war Alexander completed his studies at Hamilton's Central Collegiate and then entered McMaster University in 1946 to study economics and history, receiving a BA in 1949.

-At age 25, on September 10, 1948, he married Yvonne "Tody" Harrison, five years his senior.
 Upon graduating in 1949, he applied for a sales job at Stelco, a steel plant in Hamilton, Ontario.
 Although he had references, the support of McMaster and the mayor of Hamilton, Stelco was unwilling to have a black man on its sales force.
 He declined their offer of his old summer job working in the plant.

 In 1948, Alexander's mother died at age 49, suffering from dementia; his father committed suicide four years later.
 He married his first wife, Yvonne Harrison, in 1948; their only child, a son Keith, was born in 1949.
 In 1986, Alexander said in a Chatelaine magazine interview: "My mother was the single biggest influence on me–before my wife, I’ve always regretted that she didn’t live to see me graduate from university."

 Alexander then attended Osgoode Hall Law School in Toronto.
 While there, he suggested to the Dean during a lecture that he was using inappropriate language: "looking for a nigger in a woodpile".
 Challenging the Dean he said: "But you can't say that because you have to show leadership.
 You're in a position of authority, a leader in the community.
 A leader has to lead and not be using such disrespectful comments without even thinking about them."
 Of the incident he recalled: "I don't know whatever made me stand up and ask him that in a class of 200 people. ...
 But I will tell you one thing, that day made me a man."
 His actions did not end his career as he feared and Alexander graduated from Osgoode Hall in 1953.